-1. Enhancing our enforcement remedies through mandatory wage assignment, ad-
+1. Enhancing our enforcement remedies through mandatory wage assignment, administrative process, and state tax intercept laws;

 2. Reemphasizing a strong commitment to the non-ADC portion of the program; 3.
 Developing stronger more uniform interstate family support laws.
 Interstate cases are inherently difficult even with the Unform Reciprocal Support Act; and